ryanseipp/dotnet-aot-api/README.md

 - User authentication and management is still WIP.
 Ideally support for email confirmation and 2FA will be added.
 - Complete Todo domain and request handlers.
 - Build useful Grafana dashboards for determining key performance metrics of the API.

+### Observability

+![Preview of the configured Grafana dashboard with metrics from the running API](/olly/dashboard-preview.png)